acki-01/devmeeting_react_redux/react/quick-look-around.md

 Finally, the component file itself.
 There's some code written already that we'll replace.

--   capital "A" - all component names (and filenames) should be written in upper camel case, without any pre- or suffixes. ( :warning: according to AirBnB style-guide )
+-   Capital "A" - all component names (and filenames containing components) should be written in pascal case without any `pre-` or suffixes. ( :warning: according to AirBnB style-guide )
 -   `export default App;` - default exports are a standard practice for React.
--   `return ( ...` - allows for better formatting
+-   `return ( ... )` - allows for better formatting

 ## src/index.jsx